Safety Education Programs

 Risk Watch: Comprehensive injury prevention program for elementary schools.
 (Note: The NFPA is no longer updating the Risk Watch program.)

-Research on the importance of using positive messaging in youth education: See https://www.nfpa.org/Public-Education/Teaching-tools/Educational-messaging and this final summary report.
+Research on the importance of using positive messaging in youth education: See https://www.nfpa.org/education-and-research/home-fire-safety/educational-messaging.

 *Klas KS, Vlahos PG, McCully MJ, Piche DR, Wang SC.
 School-based prevention program associated with increased short- and long-term retention of safety knowledge.
 J Burn Care Res.
 2015;36(3):387-393.